 the 'C' price dropped by 27%.
-In the same period, roasted coffee in the U.S. experienced an average price increase of 98%.^{4,5} aggravates their position as the combination of low general profitability and unpredictability of prices makes coffee farming a (too) high risk sector for producers to invest in, thus deepening the downward poverty spiral.
+In the same period, roasted coffee in the U.S. experienced an average price increase of 98%.^{4,5}

+Next to the disproportional harm of low prices on producers' income, the high price volatility further aggravates their position as the combination of low general profitability and unpredictability of prices makes coffee farming a (too) high risk sector for producers to invest in, thus deepening the downward poverty spiral.
 The price volatility is partly fundamental (demand and supply related) but increasingly caused by the dominant role of non-commercial speculating by financial actors (See also Recommendation b in section 5.1.2. b.).